A Behavioral Perspective on Models of Linear Dynamical Networks with Manifest Variables: Manifest networks in a behavioral setting

 \subsection{Lack of regularity}

-Despite the existing discussions and applications of regular interconnections \cite{willems1997interconnections,bisiacco2016consensus,steentjes2022canonical}, there seems a lack of discussions in the literature on the situations where interconnections are not regular.
-Actually, it is easy to construct examples of real-world networks with non-regular (feedback) interconnections.
+Despite the existing discussions and applications of regular interconnections \cite{willems1997interconnections,bisiacco2016consensus,steentjes2022canonical}, there seems a lack of discussions on the situations where interconnections are not regular.
+It is easy to find real-world networks with non-regular (feedback) interconnections.
 Thus, it is of interest to investigate how to handle non-regular interconnections and to ask whether network models with output-to-input interconnections can still be applied to these situations.
 We motivate these discussions in the following example: \begin{exam} For the simple circuit in Fig.~\ref{fig:circuit}, we choose $V$, $V_C$, $I_1$, and $I_2$ to be the manifest variables, which denote the voltage across the circuit, the voltage across the capacitors, the current through the capacitor $C_1$, and the current through $C_2$, respectively.
 Let $d/dt$ denote the differentiation operator\footnote{The continuous-time setting does not affect the discussion here.}, and the models are $\Sigma_1: V - V_C = (d/dt) L (I_1+I_2) $, $\Sigma_2: I_1 = (d/dt) C_1 V_C $, and $\Sigma_3: I_2 =(d/dt) C_2 V_C $.

 We have $p(\Sigma_i) =1 $ for all $i \in \mathbb{I}_3$, and it is easy to verify $p( \land_{i=1}^3 \Sigma_i ) =3$.
 This shows $p( \land_{i=1}^3 \Sigma_i ) = \sum_{i=1}^ 3p(\Sigma_i)=3$, and thus, $\land_{i=1}^3 \Sigma_i$ is a regular interconnection.
 However, $n(\Sigma_i) = 1 $ for $i \in \mathbb{I}_3$, and it is easy to show $\sum_{i=1}^3 n(\Sigma_i) = 3 > n( \land_{i=1}^3 \Sigma_i)=2$.
 Therefore, $\land_{i=1}^3 \Sigma_i$ is not a regular feedback interconnection.
 This is because $\Sigma_2$ and $\Sigma_3$ share the same state $V_C$.